aackerman/talks/debugging-node/NOTES.md

 * http://dtrace.org/blogs/dap/2012/01/13/playing-with-nodev8-postmortem-debugging/

 TODO:
-* An example of using the v8-profiler to capture a heap dump
-* An example of using the v8-profiler to capture a CPU profile
 * An example of using node-inspector to debug a problem
 * An example of generating a flamegraph
 * An example of using the node step debugger